gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Polling cloud APIs

-The Teleport Discovery Service is responsible for scanning at regular intervals - 5 minutes - the configured cloud providers and identifying if any Kubernetes cluster match the filtering labels.
+Teleport Discovery Service is responsible for scanning at regular intervals - 5 minutes - the configured cloud providers and identifying if any Kubernetes cluster match the filtering labels.
-When the process identifies a new Kubernetes cluster, it creates a dynamic resource (appendix C) within Teleport.
-This resource includes information imported from the cloud cluster such as name and tags.
+When the process identifies a new Kubernetes cluster, it creates a dynamic resource within Teleport.
+This resource includes information imported from the cloud such as name and tags.
 The cluster name in Teleport is the cloud name, however you can assign the tag on the cluster `teleport.dev/kubernetes-name: custom_name` so that Teleport imports the cluster under a different name.

-In addition to detecting new Kubernetes clusters, the Discovery Service also removes — from Teleport's registry — the Kubernetes clusters that have been deleted or whose tags no longer meet the filtering labels.
+In addition to detecting new Kubernetes clusters, the Discovery Service also removes — from Teleport's registry — the Kubernetes clusters that have been deleted or whose tags no longer match the filtering labels.

 ### Forwarding requests to the Kubernetes Cluster